NOAA-GSL/mpas_app/README.md

 ## Building the Model

-Currently, Jet and Hera are the only platforms supported on the `conus_jet` branch.
+Currently, Jet and Hera are the only platforms supported on the `main` branch.
 To run the default build script:

 `./build.sh -p=<platform>`